This set of Basic Electrical Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Characteristics of Lines of Magnetic Flux”.

 2. Magnetic field lines form _________ loops from pole to pole.

 Explanation: Magnetic field lines form closed loops from pole to pole.
 There is no discontinuity in the magnetic flux lines.

 Explanation: Magnetic field lines do not cross each other because if they cross each other it means that there are two different directions of a magnetic field in that region and that is not possible.

 4. Inside the magnet, field lines travel from?

 c) West to east

 d) East to west

-Explanation: Magnetic field lines originate at the north pole and terminate at the south pole of the magnet but inside the magnet, they seem to move from south to north.
+Explanation: Magnetic field lines originate at the north pole and terminate at the south pole of the magnet and magnetic field lines form closed loop so inside the magnet, they move from south to north.